Echinacea Coneflowers

 4. Wound Healing: Echinacea has anti-inflammatory and antimicrobial properties, and it has been used topically to help heal wounds, skin infections, and other skin conditions, such as eczema and psoriasis.

-5. Urinary Tract Infections: Echinacea is sometimes used as a natural remedy for urinary tract infections (UTIs).
+5. Urinary Tract Infections: Echinacea is sometimes a natural remedy for urinary tract infections (UTIs).

 6. Pain Relief: Echinacea has been used traditionally to relieve pain associated with headaches, toothaches, and sore throat.